 Southwest Airlines is one of the biggest budget carriers in the United States with a reputation for low fares, no cancellation fees and free checked bags.
 The airline serves 99 domestic destinations as well as routes to Central America and the Caribbean.

-Rapid Rewards® is Southwest’s frequent flyer program.
+Rapid Rewards® is Southwest’s frequent flyer program that is often regarded as one of the best frequent flyer programs for earning & redeeming points/miles.
 It features customer-friendly policies, high earning potential and a solid average points value.
 There’s plenty of value in this loyalty program if you play your points right.
 Especially with Southwest’s infamous Companion Pass.

 |Domestic hubs||Atlanta, Baltimore, Chicago, Dallas, Houston, Las Vegas, Los Angeles, Oakland, Orlando, Phoenix|